Why multi-source feedback (MSF)?

 Physicians undergoing MCC 360 are reporting high levels of satisfaction, particularly with the patient feedback and the feedback facilitation process.
 The majority feel the experience promoted improvements to their practice.

-Further quantitative and qualitative research evaluation of the program will be undertaken.
+Further quantitative and qualitative research evaluation of the program is underway:

 MCC 360 is recommended and intended to be used for formative purposes and is not meant to provide a pass/fail decision about a physician, or to rank-order physicians.